iotaledger/iota-wiki/docs/participate/contribution-guidelines/developer-documentation.md

 Group paragraphs with chapters, sections, and subsections by their common topic or theme.

 Always use headings.
-Make sure that a reader can swiftly navigate through whole article by heading names only.
+Make sure that a reader can swiftly navigate through the whole article by heading names only.
 Prefer unique headings over duplications.

 #### Other structures